 Compose provides a relatively thin interaction layer on top of the regular Docker experience.
 You’re still directly interacting with Docker containers as your fundamental compute unit.
 Kubernetes adds its own concepts to the architecture: you create and manage Pods, which can each hold multiple containers.
 This provides extra flexibility when you’re defining your workloads, but can be a source of confusion for newcomers.

-Kubernetes is fully self-healing.
-If a container terminates or a Node fails, a replacement Pod replica will automatically start in a healthy part of your cluster—without users ever noticing.
 As Compose is generally a single-host tool, it can’t offer this level of redundancy.
 You can configure containers to auto-restart after a failure, but this doesn’t handle situations such as a Docker runtime failure or a physical host outage.

-6) Kubernetes supports scheduled jobs
+6) Scheduled jobs

-Compose’s local-first mentality, compared to Kubernete’s emphasis on multi-host deployments with almost limitless scalability, is still the foremost difference between the tools.
+Compose’s local-first mentality, compared to Kubernetes’ emphasis on multi-host deployments with almost limitless scalability, is still the foremost difference between the tools.

-Docker Compose is mainly used for local development and simpler container orchestration on a single host rather than in distributed or cloud environments, while Kubernetes is better suited for managing containers across a cluster of machines.
+Docker Compose is mainly used for local development and simpler container orchestration on a single host rather than in distributed or cloud environments, whereas Kubernetes is better suited for managing containers across a cluster of machines.

 Kubernetes vs. Docker Compose: Comparison table